nschan/nf-annotate/README.md

 All processess will emit their outputs to results:
   * for HRP, the ab initio predictions and pasa those are gff files.
   * Evidence modeler will emit gff, bed, pep and cds files containing annotations (gff & bed) and translated sequences (.pep and .cds are fasta formatted).

+# Pipeline information

+This pipeline is a combination of [`nf-hrp`](https://gitlab.lrz.de/beckerlab/nf-hrp) and [`nf-evmodeler`](https://gitlab.lrz.de/beckerlab/nf-evmodeler) with minor modifications.
+Since [`nf-evmodeler`](https://gitlab.lrz.de/beckerlab/nf-evmodeler) has been equipped to perform alignments and run bambu, it seeemed reasonable to put all annotation steps into a single pipeline (this).